vothanhvinh/CausalRFF/README.md

-# Random Fourier Features for Federated Learning of Causal Effects
+# An Adaptive Kernel Approach to Federated Learning of Heterogeneous Causal Effects

 ## Table of Contents
 - [Requirements](#requirements)